sdsc/data-transfer-roll/README.md

 of the data-transfer-roll.
 To avoid cluttering the cluster frontend with unused software, the data-transfer-roll is configured to install only on compute and login nodes.
-To force installation on your frontend, run this command after adding the abinit-roll to your distro
+To force installation on your frontend, run this command after adding the data-transfer-roll to your distro

 ```shell
 % rocks run roll data-transfer host=NAME | bash